Santa Maria-style Tri-Tip

 • a couple of salsas and/or savory relishes

 I’ll skip the boring (for most of you) bits about the history of the tri-tip cut and how it was a staple for the vaqueros that ran cattle throughout California, because that’s not wholly important.
 I should get down to the meat.
+So first, I’d like talk about fire.
+Fire and smoke are pretty key here, Oak is great for adding smoke, but I happened upon some chips that were made from old wine barrels which is even better.

-Which brings us to the second part, the smoke.
-Oak would be good, but I happened upon some chips that were made from old wine barrels which is even better.
-If you can find them, thank me , but if not, don’t sweat it.
 (For what it’s worth, I’ll mention that lots of folks seem to do this right on the grate, but the vaqueros – there’s your history part – did it on a spit, and I think for good reason)

-Now that we’ve got a fire going, let’s deal with the meat You’ll want about 8oz per person, so up to four, one tri-tip, for up to two, eight, etc. Leftovers are awesome so don’t worry about extra.
-To season, we’re going to do a basic dry rub.
+Next, season the meat.
+We’re going to do a basic dry rub.
 Nothing fancy, really.
-A couple of palms of salt, pepper, and though the recipe I started with called for garlic salt, I used this stuff called ‘Garlic Garni‘ that’s put together down in Gilroy, CA (arguably the garlic capitol of the world).
-I like to give the meat a quick rub with canola oil (you can use other oils, but make sure they have a high flash point) then rub the seasonings in good, and then follow it with another slathering with oil.
-And, as soon as the fire is ready, on it goes.
+A couple of palms of salt, pepper, and though the recipe I started with called for garlic salt, I used this stuff called ‘Garlic Garni’ that’s put together down in Gilroy, CA (arguably the garlic capitol of the world).

+And, as soon as the fire is ready, let’s deal with the meat.
 I like to pull my meat off the grill at around 130 degrees, so that comes out fairly rare once it’s rested 5-10 minutes.
 135 is going to give you a pretty medium-done, but it’s a juicy medium, so don’t sweat it too much.

-Pretty straight-forward, right?
-Well, to really kick things up a notch, serve with an assortment of relishes, chutneys, and salsas.
-Anything with a good earthy base works best or it’ll be too sweet for the meat.
 Universal favorites here are a pinto bean relish and mango salsas.
 The big thing is to think about what would taste good on steak.
 As such, I recommend staying away from the pico de gallo type salsas because they’re too “bright”.

 • Side note: if you’re serving this for a party, invite everyone to bring their favorite topping given the above critera.
 It allows everyone to contribute, and at the same time reduces the amount of cooking you have to do 🙂